PotHix/pothix.github.com/content/post/stats-apr-2018.md

 **Note**: I write a review for each book I read.
 You can find them on [my Goodreads account](https://goodreads.com/pothix).

-Just one book this month, but a 5 stars one:
+Again, just one book this month, and again, a 5 stars one!

 [![List of books read this month](/images/stats/2018/apr/goodreads.png "List of books read this month")](https://www.goodreads.com/pothix
 "")

-[When: The Scientific Secrets of Perfect Timing](https://amzn.to/2v3yIBB).
-This book is about optimization based on time and energy.
-What is the best time to do some action based on statistics?
-I found it to be amazing and could confirm many of the assumptions with my data.
-I would recommend everyone who likes to improve their performance to read this book and draw their conclusions.
+[A Guide to the Good Life: The Ancient Art of Stoic Joy](https://amzn.to/2KgEAKE).
+This book was in my reading list for many months now.
+After reading it, I realized I'm practicing a fraction of Stoicism for many years.
+[Here is my review](https://www.goodreads.com/review/show/2355647662) if you want to read my thoughts on it.

 ### Articles